Articles

 - $6 - $10 per user/month for larger teams (50-150 users)

-- Volume discounts available, but high minimum contracts often apply
+- Volume discounts available, but high minimum contracts often required

-For a medical practice with 50 employees, expect approximately $300 - $500/month depending on contract terms and feature selection.
-No free tier is available, and pricing details require direct contact with SAP Litmos.
+For a medical practice with 50 employees, expect costs to start around $300-$500/month, depending on contract terms and feature selection.
+No free tier is available, but trial periods may be offered upon request.

 Pros of SAP Litmos:

-- Includes a large library of pre-built courses for rapid deployment
+- Provides rapid deployment and a large library of pre-built compliance courses

 Cons of SAP Litmos:

-- Can be overly complex for simple SOP documentation needs
+- Can be complex and feature-heavy for small teams focused on simple SOPs

-- Pricing is not fully transparent and may require high minimum contracts
+- Pricing transparency is limited and minimum contracts may be high

 How does Trainual compare to SAP Litmos?

-Absorb LMS is a full-featured, AI-powered Learning Management System designed for mid-market and enterprise organizations that require a strategic approach to training.
-The platform provides advanced compliance tracking and certification management, making it suitable for industries like medical practices where regulatory requirements are critical.
+Absorb LMS is a full-featured, AI-powered Learning Management System designed for mid-market and enterprise organizations that require a strategic approach to compliance, certification, and multi-audience training.
+The platform provides advanced course management and personalized upskilling paths using AI, making it suitable for organizations with complex training needs and regulatory requirements.

 Pricing